User Tools

 They will be stored in a flat load configuration with three straps to hold it in place.

-It is suggested they are horseshoed over your SCBA for ascent to allow for a hands-free carry.
+It is suggested they are carried over your SCBA for ascent to allow for a hands-free carry.

 The High Rise hose bag will contain the following items: